Thinh Xuan Nguyen

-Thinh Xuan Nguyen (born 3 January 1973) is a Vietnamese-born Australian bishop of the Catholic Church.
-He is an auxiliary bishop of the Archdiocese of Melbourne.
+Joachim Thinh Xuan Nguyen (born 3 January 1973) is an Australian Catholic prelate serving as an auxiliary bishop of the Archdiocese of Melbourne since 2025.

 Early life

-Nguyen was born in Saigon, South Vietnam.
-He was the third youngest of nine brothers and four sisters born to Hang Xuan Nguyen and Coi Thi Nguyen (née Pham).
-He came to Australia at the age of 13 and attended secondary school at Redden Catholic College, Preston.
-He obtained a Bachelor of Building Engineering from the Victoria University and worked for an engineering firm before entering Corpus Christi College Regional Seminary, Carlton in 1999.
+Nguyễn Xuân Thinh was born on 3 January 1973 in Saigon, then part of South Vietnam.
+He is the eleventh of nine brothers and four sisters born to Nguyễn Xuân Hạng and Nguyễn Thị Côi.
+One of his older brothers is also a priest, Joachim Nguyễn Xuân Tiến, SSC, who serves in Japan.

+After finishing his primary education at Kết Đoàn Primary School, at the age of thirteen, he and his family arrived in Australia and settled in Melbourne after fleeing Vietnam by boat.
+He was later enrolled in secondary school at Redden Catholic College, Preston.
+He obtained a Bachelor of Building Engineering degree from Victoria University and worked for an engineering firm before entering Corpus Christi College Regional Seminary, Carlton, in 1999.

 Presbyteral ministry

-Nguyen was ordained deacon on 8 October 2005.
-He was ordained a priest for the Archdiocese of Melbourne on 16 September 2006 at St Patrick's Cathedral, Melbourne by Archbishop Denis Hart.
+Nguyen was ordained a deacon on 8 October 2005.
+He was ordained a priest for the Archdiocese of Melbourne on 16 September 2006 at the Cathedral Basilica of Saint Patrick, by Archbishop Denis Hart.
 He served in the parish of Deer Park as a curate before being appointed parish priest of Fitzroy.
-He became a formator at Corpus Christi College Regional Seminary, Carlton in 2013 and then served as chaplain at the University of Melbourne.
-In 2020 he became parish priest of Bennettswood.
+He became a formator at Corpus Christi College Regional Seminary in 2013.
+He then served as chaplain at the University of Melbourne from 2018 and as assistant vocation director of the archdiocese.
+In 2020 he became parish priest in Bennettswood.

-He holds a master's degree in Theological Studies and a Master of Arts in spirituality.
-In 2022, he was appointed coordinator of Clergy, Life and Ministry in the Archdiocese.
+He holds a master's degree in theological studies and a Master of Arts in spirituality.
+In 2022, he was appointed coordinator of Clergy, Life and Ministry in the archdiocese.